 Calling to check on your family member

 We recommend designating one family member to be responsible for getting updates on your loved one.
 If you are calling to check on a patient’s condition or treatment, please have the patient’s PIN number available.
-It is at the discretion of the patient with whom they share this number.
+The PIN number is provided at the patient’s discretion.
 We are not able to release any information to those calling who do not have the PIN.
-This is to protect patient’s privacy.
-To speak to the patient’s nurse, please call 850-416-7000 and give the operator the patient’s room number.
+This is to protect the patient’s privacy.
+To speak to the patient’s nurse, please call 850-769-1511 and give the operator the patient’s room number.
 The operator will connect you to the appropriate floor for an update.

-Family, friends and/or representatives of the patients’ choosing are encouraged to visit and provide support during the patient’s hospital stay.
+Family, friends and representatives of the patients are encouraged to visit and provide support during the patient’s hospital stay.
 Patients and families will be informed of visiting hours and rules upon admission to the unit.
 Visitors are welcome unless their presence interferes with others’ rights, safety, or is medically contraindicated.
 In general, patients have the right to identify an Essential Caregiver to be available during the course of their stay.
 Certain speciality areas have additional rules for visitation that are listed below.